ars6nlp/Connect-4/README.md

 ## ⚠️ IMPORTANT NOTES FOR THE JURY / EVALUATORS

 Thank you for reviewing our project!
-Due to the strict time constraints of the hackathon, please be aware of the following important notes to ensure a smooth evaluation process:
+Due to the strict time constraints, please be aware of the following important notes to ensure a smooth evaluation process:

 ### 1. 🔄 Known UI Sync Issue (Reactivity Drop)
 You might encounter a known state synchronization issue (loss of reactivity) during critical transitions.
 Specifically: